nirvaris/nirvaris-profile/README.md

     )
 ```

-- As it sends emails for activation and forgot password, you have to setup your SMTP details in your settings.[Django docs for sending emails](https://docs.djangoproject.com/en/1.9/topics/email/)
+- As it sends emails for account activation and forgot password, you have to setup your SMTP details in your settings.[Django docs for sending emails](https://docs.djangoproject.com/en/1.9/topics/email/)

 ```
 EMAIL_HOST = ''